 We have developed a technique to harness the expert's intuition by applying imitation learning to the multi-robot task allocation domain.
 Using a market-based method, we steer the allocation process by biasing prices in the market according to a policy which we learn using a set of demonstrated allocations (the expert's solutions to a number of domain instances).
 This method is simple, requires no tuning of complicated utility functions, and can improve the performance of multi-agent teams in complex domains.

-- Optimal path planning for multi-robot coverage We studied how to plan paths for covering an orange orchard with autonomous spray & inspection robots.
+- Optimal path planning for multi-robot coverage We studied how to plan paths for covering an orange orchard with autonomous spraying and inspection robots.

 - WiFi localization using Gaussian Processes Work performed at CSIRO in Brisbane, Australia. more details.